Kong/developer.konghq.com/app/_how-tos/chain-requests.md

 |Filter|`$.[0].number`|
 |Trigger Behavior|Never|

 Once this is done, we can see the live preview of the value (KA0284 in this example).
-We can can then click **Done** to apply the changes.
+We can then click **Done** to apply the changes.

 ## 4. Send the second request